Neethu9074/carbon/README.md

   }
 });
 ```

+### How can I get a list of metrics?
+You can get a list of metrics per entity via `npm run generateMetricOverview`.
+This will execute a test which prints the metrics to `stdout`.
+Note that this list is not extensive.
+For instance, it does not include dynamic metric names such as file system capacity or CPU 1 usage.

 ## Theming
 The theming system in place is used to support the default dark theme (called *night*) and a brighter theme with stronger contrasts (called *day*).
 Themes are switched based on a cookie called `in-theme`.
 This cookie is read by `in-server` and depending on its value the server returns varying HTML responses.